BookStackApp/website/content/docs/admin/visual-customisation.md

 </style>
 ```

-Note that this won't change anything in the settings screen for stability purposes.
+Note that this won't change anything while viewing the settings screen, for stability purposes.

 ### Changing Code Block Themes

-When inserting code into a page or when using the Markdown editor, the text you enter is highlighted by the [CodeMirror library](https://codemirror.net/).
+When inserting code into a page, or when using the Markdown editor, the text you enter is highlighted by the [CodeMirror library](https://codemirror.net/).
 For those that'd prefer a different colour scheme for code blocks, we do provide a custom `library-cm6::configure-theme` JavaScript event
-that provides a couple of methods that allow registration of CodeMirror UI and syntax highlight themes.
+which provides a couple of methods that allow registration of CodeMirror UI and syntax highlighting themes.

-You can find more information, along with an example, [in our JavaScript public events documentation here](https://github.com/BookStackApp/BookStack/blob/development/dev/docs/javascript-public-events.md#library-cm6configure-theme).
+You can find more information, along with an example, in our [JavaScript public events documentation here](https://github.com/BookStackApp/BookStack/blob/development/dev/docs/javascript-public-events.md#library-cm6configure-theme).

 ### Default Light/Dark Mode